 Every January, the alpine town comes alive with the twelve-day Ice Magic Carving Competition, where teams of sculptors from around the world — Russia, Latvia, the Philippines, Japan, and the U.S. — battle it out with craftsmanship and mastery of intricate ice castles, dragons, and kings.

-The Icefields Parkway — The highway linking Jasper and Banff is known as one of the most scenic drives in the world, winding through two national parks, jagged mountains, pine forests, glaciers, and frozen lakes.
-It takes approximately three hours to drive from Jasper to Lake Louise (or vice versa), but you'll want to plan for that to double with various scenic lookouts, hiking trails, and wildlife sightings along the way.
+The highway linking Jasper and Banff is known as one of the most scenic drives in the world, winding through two national parks, jagged mountains, pine forests, glaciers, and frozen lakes.
+It takes approximately three hours from Jasper to Lake Louise (or vice versa), but you'll want to plan for double so you can take in the various scenic lookouts, hiking trails, and wildlife sightings along the way.

 Banff National Park

-Canada's oldest national park is also the country's busiest with approximately four million visitors each year flocking to the picturesque mountain town surrounded by towering snowy peaks.
-It's also the town with the most action, including a variety of cozy restaurants, breweries and distilleries, cannabis dispensaries (also why its so popular), and the Banff Upper Hot Springs.
+Canada's oldest national park is also the country's busiest ,with approximately four million visitors each year flocking to the picturesque mountain town surrounded by towering snowy peaks.
+It's also the town with the most action, including a variety of cozy restaurants, breweries and distilleries, cannabis dispensaries (another reason it's so popular), and the Banff Upper Hot Springs.

 Where to Stay

-Fairmont Banff Springs — Towering above Banff at an altitude of 4,639 ft, the "Castle of the Rockies," built in 1888 by the Canadian Pacific Railway, is one of the earliest Canadian grand railway hotels, situated at the confluence of two rivers and the expansive Bow Valley.
-Upon arriving, you immediately get the sensation that you're at Hogwarts, only the sorting hat gave you access to luxury amenities including mineral soaking baths, culinary and wine workshops, and spa treatments to ease aching joints after a day on the slopes.
+Towering above Banff at an altitude of 4,639 feet, the "Castle of the Rockies," built in 1888 by the Canadian Pacific Railway, is one of the earliest Canadian grand railway hotels, situated at the confluence of two rivers and the expansive Bow Valley.
+Upon arriving, you immediately get the sensation that you're at Hogwarts.
+Only here the sorting hat gets you access to luxury amenities including mineral soaking baths, culinary and wine workshops, and spa treatments to ease aching joints after a day on the slopes.
 Rates start at $429.

 Where to Eat + Drink

-Perched on the summit of Banff’s Sulphur Mountain at 7,510ft, Sky Bistro is a dining sanctuary in the sky.
-Accessed via the Banff Gondola, the scenic alpine restaurant is ideal after an afternoon strolling the mountain boardwalk, hanging in the heated igloo lounges, or after hiking up the zig-zagged trail to work up your appetite.
-Keep in mind that the sun sets in the winter around 5 p.m., so plan to eat an earlier dinner or late lunch.
-The menu includes seasonal and locally sourced dishes, including house-made roasted beet dumplings, fresh Atlantic cod with a sun choke puree, and Albertan-raised braised short rib.
+Perched on the summit of Banff’s Sulphur Mountain at 7,510ft, this is a dining sanctuary in the sky.
+Accessed via the Banff Gondola, the scenic Alpine restaurant is ideal after an afternoon spent strolling the mountain boardwalk, hanging in the heated igloo lounges, or hiking up the zig-zagged trail to work up your appetite.
+Keep in mind that the sun sets in the winter around 5 p.m., so plan or an early dinner or late lunch.
+The menu includes seasonal and locally sourced dishes, including house-made roasted beet dumplings, fresh Atlantic cod with sunchoke puree, and Albertan-raised braised short rib.

-Block Kitchen and Bar: On the pulse of Canadian-fusion cuisine (also the best meal I had in Banff), the gastropub serves a daring mix of Korean BBQ, Japanese Izakaya, curried stews, and vegan flatbreads — and it works.
-My favorites included Tokyo fries, nori-dusted shoestrings served with Japanese bonito flakes and a miso BBQ sauce, vegan bao buns, salmon poke bowl, and the matcha cheesecake with a yuzu sauce.
+On the pulse of Canadian-fusion cuisine, the gastropub serves a daring mix of Korean BBQ, Japanese izakaya, curried stews, and vegan flatbreads — and it works.
+It was the best meal I had in Banff.
+My favorites included Tokyo fries, nori-dusted shoestrings served with Japanese bonito flakes and a miso BBQ sauce, vegan bao buns, salmon poke bowl, and matcha cheesecake with yuzu sauce.

 What to Do

-Wythe Museum: If it's a snowy or blustery day, warm up at the local arts and culture center displaying artifacts and adventure tales from dare-devil mountaineers around the world and contemporary art exhibits that rival those from big name museums.
+If it's a snowy or blustery day, warm up at the local arts and culture center displaying artifacts and adventure tales from daredevil mountaineers around the world and contemporary art exhibits that rival those from big-name museums.

-Coinciding with Lake Louise's Ice Magic festival, Banff hosts the annual SnowDays, a free 11-day-long event with live snow sculpting competitions, outdoor cocktail tastings with large fire pits, family hockey games, and a play zone where kids (and adults) can go for a spin on the fat tire bike course and try human curling and axe throwing.
+Coinciding with Lake Louise's Ice Magic festival, Banff hosts the annual SnowDays, a free, 11-day event with live snow sculpting competitions, outdoor cocktail tastings with large fire pits, family hockey games, and a playzone where kids (and adults) can go for a spin on the fat tire bike course and try human curling and axe throwing.